YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZUSEDSTOR
 -----------------

 $ZUSEDSTOR is the value in $ZALLOCSTOR minus storage management overhead and represents the actual memory, in bytes, requested by current activities.
 It provides one view (see also “$ZALlocstor” and “$ZREalstor”) of the process memory utilization and can help identify storage related problems.
-YottaDB/GT.M does not permit $ZUSEDSTOR to be SET or NEWed.
+YottaDB does not permit $ZUSEDSTOR to be SET or NEWed.

 -----------------
 $ZUT